arielgee/Sage-Like/.misc/tasks.md

 ## Now
-* open custom CSS in new window
+* open custom CSS in new window and allow edit. no need to validate notepad text like cssFileValidator
 ---

 ## Next
+* remove old view box that was replaced by the notepad
-* allow edit of custom CSS
+* remember custom CSS file name
+* PR images: preferences image changed 'Edit'
+*
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`